 Teachers are adept at handling class disruptions.
 From cell phones to chit-chat, these daily occurrences are practically built into the job description.
 But the pandemic has been anything but a minor disruption, forcing educators to rethink — and find creative solutions for — nearly every aspect of their profession.
 Office hours are one of those things.

-But first, how do in-person office hours usually work?
+How do in-person office hours usually work?

-Traditionally, teachers (typically college professors) hold office hours in-person.
+Traditionally, teachers (typically college professors) hold office hours in-person, face-to-face.
 The professor sets aside a window or block of time (usually weekly or bi-weekly) when students can stop by their office without having to schedule an appointment at a specific time.
 Office hours are usually fixed, meaning that teachers hold them at the same time every week, at least during the course of the quarter or semester.
 Students can find out when their professor holds office hours by checking their class syllabus.

-Now, imagine holding virtual office hours the same way.
-You’d launch a Zoom meeting, and then you’d wait for students who may or may not show.
-Not the best method, we must admit.
 When it comes to online office hours, the key is to allow students to schedule appointments with you — and to make that scheduling process super straightforward and easy.
-Translation: Let’s leave back-and-forth emailing out of this, shall we?
-Instead, consider one of the five solutions below.
+Here are our top six tips below.

-The 5 best ways to hold virtual office hours
+The 6 best ways to hold virtual office hours

-1. Host a live Q&A session online
+1. Host a live Q&A session or webinar online

 If you’re teaching online, one way to incorporate office hours is through live streaming.
 We actually got this idea from LinkedIn and how they conduct office hours on their course platform, LinkedIn Learning.
 Here’s how it works: The professor “goes live” via broadcasting, students tune in and leave questions in the comments, and the professor answers their questions in real-time.
-To learn how to broadcast a Zoom meeting to YouTube, click here for written instructions or here for a video tutorial.
-Live streaming is more casual than video conferencing, which makes it better suited for office hours (versus a structured lesson plan with a PowerPoint presentation, for example).
-Students might also find it helpful to watch you answer their peers’ questions, something you don’t get in a 1:1 in-person or online meeting.

 2. Schedule office hours using Google Calendar appointment slots